Contents

 - Institutional Investors

 Individual investors: Individuals who purchase bonds directly or through investment vehicles like mutual funds or exchange-traded funds (ETFs).
-Individual investors often buy bonds as a long-term investment strategy, seeking steady income and capital appreciation.
+They often buy bonds as a long-term investment strategy, seeking steady income and capital appreciation.

 Institutional investors: Institutions include pension funds, insurance companies, and mutual funds.
 They invest in bonds as part of their portfolio management strategies.
 Institutional investors typically invest in large quantities of bonds, seeking to diversify their portfolios and manage risk.
 They may also use sophisticated investment strategies like bond swaps and derivatives to enhance returns.